dev-sec/dev-sec.github.io/content/blog/2020-10-11-ansible-collection.md

 ---
-title: "Migrating our roles to a collection"
+title: "Migrating our Ansible roles to a collection"
 date:   2020-11-08 09:00:00
 authors:
 - name: Sebastian Gumprich